-As Senator Grassley noted at a hearing he held last year, "Many states are not providing counsel as the Constitution requires."
-Likewise, three years ago, at the Justice Department's 50th Anniversary Celebration of Gideon, Attorney General Eric Holder observed: "America's indigent defense systems exist in a state of crisis."
+As Senator Grassley noted at a 2015 hearing, "Many states are not providing counsel as the Constitution requires."
+Likewise, at the Justice Department's 50th Anniversary Celebration of Gideon, then Attorney General Eric Holder observed: "America's indigent defense systems exist in a state of crisis."
 The Equal Justice Under Law Act would provide important tools to alleviate the crisis.
 True justice in our adversarial system can only be achieved - and our fundamental rights can only be safeguarded - through the assistance of competent defense counsel.